The Effective Depth Paradox: Evaluating the Relationship between Architectural Topology and Trainability in Deep CNNs: Introduction

 \section{Introduction}

-The depth of convolutional neural networks (CNNs) has long been regarded as a primary driver of progress in image recognition.
-Yet, despite the widespread success of deeper architectures, it remains unclear when increasing convolutional depth meaningfully improves performance and when it does not.
-Empirical evidence shows that deeper networks do not uniformly yield higher accuracy, stable optimization, or efficient computation, raising the question of whether depth itself is the operative factor or whether architectural mechanisms determine when depth actually matters.

-Subsequent research, however, revealed that increasing depth alone does not guarantee improved performance.
-Naively deep networks are prone to optimization difficulties, including vanishing gradients, slow convergence, and accuracy degradation~\citep{hochreiter1998vanishing,glorot2010understanding}.
-These limitations motivated the development of architectural mechanisms to stabilize optimization and enable effective exploitation of depth.
+The depth of convolutional neural networks (CNNs) is a primary driver of progress in image recognition, significantly enhancing representational power (\textit{see} LeCun et al. \cite{lecun2015deep}).
+However, the relationship between depth and performance is increasingly complex.
+As networks expand, they frequently encounter convergence challenges, most notably vanishing and exploding gradients (\textit{see} Hochreiter \cite{hochreiter1998vanishing}).
+In plain sequential networks, gradient signals can decay exponentially with depth, leading to optimization instability (\textit{see} Glorot and Bengio \cite{glorot2010understanding}).
+These limitations motivated the development of architectural mechanisms — such as residual connections and multi-branch modules — to stabilize gradient flow.

+Recent literature suggests that residual networks can be interpreted as an ensemble of paths of varying lengths (\textit{see} Veit et al. \cite{veit2016residual}), where shortcut connections create "gradient highways" that bypass the vanishing gradient problem.
+Furthermore, from a perspective of continuous dynamical systems, deep architectures can be viewed as discretized gradient flows, where stable architectures ensure that the signal remains bounded across hundreds of layers (\textit{see} Haber and Ruthotto \cite{haber2017stable}).

+While existing scaling laws predominantly focus on parameter count and training data volume, they often overlook the internal topological efficiency that governs the actual model capacity.
+Crucially, the gap between manual architectural design and automated optimization remains wide, as highlighted by Mienye and Swart \cite{Mienye2024Comprehensive}, who argue that multi-path information flow is a more reliable indicator of representational power than raw depth.

-Three architectures have emerged as canonical representatives of distinct depth paradigms: VGG networks~\citep{simonyan2015vgg}, ResNet~\citep{he2016resnet}, and GoogLeNet~\citep{szegedy2015googlenet}.
-Although all three achieve strong performance, they differ fundamentally in how depth is structured and how information and gradients propagate through the network.
+Since the landmark success of AlexNet (\textit{see} Krizhevsky et al. \cite{krizhevsky2012imagenet}), three architectures have emerged as canonical representatives of different depth paradigms: VGG networks (\textit{see} Simonyan and Zisserman \cite{simonyan2015vgg}), ResNet (\textit{see} He et al. \cite{he2016resnet}), and GoogLeNet (\textit{see} Szegedy et al. \cite{szegedy2015googlenet}).
+Although all three achieve strong performance, they differ fundamentally in how depth is structured and how information and gradients propagate.
+Empirical evaluations often report performance metrics based solely on nominal depth ($D_{\mathrm{nom}}$) without considering the architectural mechanisms that govern effective depth ($D_{\mathrm{eff}}$).
+This can lead to misleading conclusions about the benefits of increasing depth — a phenomenon we define as the "Effective Depth Paradox" — particularly in networks that lack skip connections.